Ray Covington Property Management

 Grounds for Eviction

-When a tenant fails to pay rent, the landlord has the right to initiate the eviction process.
-South Carolina law requires landlords to provide tenants with a 5-Day Notice to Pay Rent or Quit before moving forward with eviction proceedings.
+The landlord can initiate eviction when a tenant fails to pay rent.
+South Carolina law requires landlords to provide tenants with a 5-day Notice to Pay Rent or Quit before proceeding with eviction proceedings.

-Lease violations, such as unauthorized occupants or property damage, give landlords the right to serve a 14-Day Notice to Cure or Vacate.
-If the tenant does not rectify the issue within the eviction notice period, the landlord may file an eviction lawsuit.
+Lease violations, such as unauthorized occupants or property damage, give landlords the right to serve a 14-day Notice to Cure or Vacate.
+The landlord may file an eviction lawsuit if the tenant does not rectify the issue within the eviction notice period.

 If a tenant is conducting illegal activities on the rental premises, landlords can proceed with eviction without providing any prior written notice.

-South Carolina eviction laws mandate that landlords must provide proper notice to tenants before filing a complaint.
-The type of notice required depends on the eviction reason, such as non-payment of rent or lease violations.
+South Carolina eviction laws mandate that landlords provide proper Notice to tenants before filing a complaint.
+The type of Notice required depends on the reason for the eviction, such as non-payment of rent or lease violations.

-After the notice period has passed, landlords can file a Rule/Order to Show Cause at the appropriate eviction courthouse, specifically the Magistrates Court.
+After the notice period, landlords can file a Rule/Order to Show Cause at the appropriate eviction courthouse, specifically the Magistrates Court.
 Filing fees apply and vary by county.

-The Summons and Rule to Show Cause must be served to the tenant using one of the approved methods (personal service, substituted service, mailing service, or commercial delivery service).
+The Summons and Rule to Show Cause must be served to the tenant using one approved method (personal service, substituted service, mailing service, or commercial delivery service).

 If the tenant contests the eviction, the case proceeds to a court trial.
-Tenants may use defenses such as failure to provide proper notice or retaliation.
-Landlords must provide evidence, including the lease agreement and documentation of the tenant violating lease agreement.
+Tenants may use defenses such as failure to provide proper Notice or retaliation.
+Landlords must provide evidence, including the lease agreement and documentation of the tenant violating the lease agreement.

 If the landlord wins the case, a Writ of Ejectment is issued, giving the tenant 24 hours to vacate the property.
 If the tenant remains, a law enforcement officer may forcibly remove them.